-- The assets of the APCD exceeded its liabilities at the close of the most recent fiscal year by \$5,698,290 (net assets).
-Of this amount, \$5,225,653 (unrestricted net assets) may be used to finance the APCD's day-to-day operations without constraints established by legal requirements. - As of the close of the fiscal year, the APCD's governmental funds reported combined fund balances of \$5,563,803.
-This amount is entirely the amount of the General Fund. - Out of the total General Fund balance of \$5,563,803 at the end of the fiscal year, \$550 and \$12,722 is reserved for imprest cash and employee loans, respectively, with the remainder of \$5,550,531 designated for future uses.
-A schedule can be found in Note II of the notes of the basic financial statements. - The APCD adopted Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, effective July 1, 2003.
-This is the first year that the APCD is implementing the standards.
+- The assets of the APCD exceeded its liabilities at the close of the most recent fiscal year by \$5,297,866 (net assets).
+Of this amount, \$4,863,137 (unrestricted net assets) may be used to finance the APCD's day-to-day operations without constraints established by legal requirements. - As of the close of the fiscal year, the APCD's governmental funds reported combined fund balances of \$5,211,831.
+This amount represents entirely the amount of the General Fund. - Out of the total General Fund balance of \$5,211,831 at the end of the fiscal year, \$550 and \$11,004 is reserved for imprest cash and employee loans, respectively, with the remainder of \$5,200,277 designated for future uses.
+A schedule of the reserved and designated fund balances can be found in Note II of the notes of the basic financial statements. - The APCD adopted Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, effective July 1, 2003.
+This is the second year that the APCD is implementing the standard.
 The GASB requires that the governmental agencies provide two years of financial information so that the reader will be able to draw comparisons on the results of operations and the financial position from year to year.
-Recognizing the additional efforts required under these new reporting requirements, GASB has allowed governmental agencies the option of reporting only a single year of information in the first year of implementation.
-The APCD has exercised this one-year option.
-Accordingly, this year's Management's Discussion & Analysis (MD&A) will not reflect prior year's data; condensed comparative information is not reported at this time.
-A comparative analysis of financial information will be provided in future years.
+Accordingly, this year's Management's Discussion & Analysis (MD&A) will include prior year's data; condensed comparative information.